A T(1) theorem for fractional Sobolev spaces on domains: Abstract

 Given any uniform domain $\Omega$, the Triebel-Lizorkin space $F^s_{p,q}(\Omega)$ with $0<s<1$ and $1<p,q<\infty$ can be equipped with a norm in terms of first order differences restricted to pairs of points whose distance is comparable to their distance to the boundary.

-Using this new characterization, we prove a T(1)-theorem for fractional Sobolev spaces with $0<s<1$ for any uniform domain and for a large family of Calder\'on-Zygmund operators in any ambient space $\mathbb{R}^d$ as long as $sp>d$.
+Using this characterization, originally due to Seeger and reproven here (see Remark \ref{remSeeger} below) we prove a T(1)-theorem for fractional Sobolev spaces with $0<s<1$ for any uniform domain and for a large family of Calder\'on-Zygmund operators in any ambient space $\mathbb{R}^d$ as long as $sp>d$.